ishanagr/blockchain-developer-bootcamp-final-project/README.md

 ## Directory structure

-- `web`: Project's vanialla html and js frontend.
+- `docs`: Project's vanialla html and js frontend running as github pages. abi and contract address are also stored as files here.
-- `contracts`: Smart contracts that are deployed in the Ropsten testnet.
+- `contracts`: Smart contracts that are deployed in the Rinkeby testnet.
 - `migrations`: Migration files for deploying contracts in `contracts` directory.
 - `test`: Tests for smart contracts.

 ## Environment variables (not needed for running project locally)

 ```
-ROPSTEN_INFURA_PROJECT_ID=
+INFURA_URL=
-ROPSTEN_MNEMONIC=
+MNEMONIC=
 ```

 ## TODO features